 Multi fetal Pregnancy Reduction

 Multifetal pregnancy reduction is suggested with three or more fetuses present. (a common occurance with ART procedures).
 Multiple gestations are at higher risk of fetal, neonatal and maternal complications as well as complete pregnancy loss compared to singleton pregnancies.
 Selective fetal reduction is done between nine and twelve weeks (around 11 weeks) gestation and is most successful early in pregnancy.
 Mostly the reduction is done to two fetuses.
 The process is done under anaesthesia in operation theatre.
 A needle is inserted, either through abdomen or vagina guided by ultrasound and Potassium chloride is given to the selected fetus (es) in the heart.
-Usually the fetus which is lying lowest is chosen for the procedure.
+Usually the fetus which is lying uppermost is chosen for the procedure.

 Unruptured live tubal ectopic pregnancies can sometimes be treated conservatively.
 Achieving asystole via sonographically guided injection of potassium chloride (KCl) along with systemic methotrexate can improve treatment outcome.
-Under sonographic guidance, KCl is injected into the fetal heart to achieve cardiac asystole, and systemic methotrexate is injected.
+Under sonographic guidance, KCl is injected into the fetal heart to achieve cardiac asystole, or systemic methotrexate is injected.

 Transvaginal ultrasound guided aspiration of tubal ectopic pregnancy and instillation of hyperosmolar glucose injection with 16 gauge needle can also be performed.